5152Alotobots/5152_Template/docs/mkdocs/docs/quickstart.md

     - Incorrect poses: Double-check offset measurements
     - Network lag: Monitor bandwidth usage

 Congratulations!
-Your swerve drive should now be fully configured and tuned for optimal performance.
+Your project should now be fully configured and tuned for optimal performance.